 Building your first Quantum Model#

-In qiboml we provide some standard pre-defined encoding and decoding layers, whereas the Computation part can be delegated to any qibo circuit (some standard quantum circuit ansaetze are available as well).
+In qiboml we provide some standard pre-defined encoding and decoding layers, whereas the trainable part can be delegated to any qibo circuit (some standard quantum circuit ansaetze are available as well).
 The different pieces can be joined together through a qiboml interface, which exposes a QuantumModel object in one of the popular ML frameworks (such as torch and keras).

 Therefore, building a qiboml model is rather immediate.
 For instance using the torch interface: